GLab/glab.github.io/manuals/dev/api_tutorial.md

 * [Introduction](introduction) - Log in to the CLI and access your data.
 Get help from the graphical topology editor
 * [First Topology](first_topology) - Create and use a topology manually
-* [Topology Import and Executable Archives](executable_archive) - Import of a topology nad batch upload of executable archives
+* [Topology Import and Executable Archives](executable_archive) - Import of a topology and batch upload of executable archives

 ## Scripting